cscart/docs/en/cscart_addons/addons/xml_import/index.rst

         To import a XLSX file, save it as CSV and import the CSV file.

-    The XML and CSV Import add-on makes the complicated import tasks simple and fast.
+    The XML & CSV add-on makes the complicated import tasks simple and fast.

 =====================
 Fields you can import